MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR3c5c9fb15635ebb-Tax-Exemption-Requirements-State-Local-Bonds/section-1.148-1.md

 *Payment* means a payment as defined in § 1.148-3(d) for purposes of computing the rebate amount, and a payment as defined in § 1.148-5(b) for purposes of computing the yield on an investment.

-*Plain par bond* means a qualified tender bond or a bond -
+*Plain par bond* means a qualified tender bond or a bond—

 (1) Issued with not more than a de minimis amount of original issue discount or premium;